KonstantinGasser/datalab/examples/webapp/README.md

 	Login(ctx context.Context, storage storage.Storage, in LoginRequest) (int, error)
 }
 ```
-Again we need a struct which implements all of the functions and then can act as a `type User`
+Again we need a struct which implements all of the functions and then can act as a `type User`.
-One interesting thing I want to point out is that the `User` function require to have a `storage.Storage` passed as an argument.
+One interesting thing I want to point out is that the `User` function requires to have a `storage.Storage` passed as an argument.
 This is referring to the `hexagonal` project-structure.
 The user service is not coupled to a specific Storage but rather the Storage can switch at runtime.
 As a last thing the `package user` should also define what data the functions accept.
 The `Register` function requires a `RegisterRequest` type.
 ``` golang
 type RegisterRequest struct {